 Freewallet team is always on the lookout for ambitious projects and coins of great potential to support in our apps.
-Back in October 2016, we released a dedicated wallet for Ardor, a digital asset which was later included in our Multi Wallet app.
+Back in October 2016, we released a dedicated ARDR Wallet, a digital asset which was later included in our Multi Wallet app.
 Initially a part of the NXT blockchain, ARDR switched to a standalone network on January 1st, 2018.
 Here’s a short story of how Freewallet handled the migration process and helped Ardor holders get their assets home safely.

 What’s so special about ARDR?